 When Can Your Employer Refuse to Hire You?

 Specific industries in Australia can refuse a job offer to a potential employee if their conviction relates to the nature of work.
-Generally, most industries have their own measures to investigate if an applicant has a criminal record.

 A "Working With Children Check" is only required for those who want to apply for roles that involve working in schools, childcare centres, etc. According to all Australian jurisdictions policy, as child protection is critical, any applicant with criminal records should be scrutinised.

 There is no particular time-frame for How Long is a Police Check Valid For.
 Generally, most industries have their measures to investigate if an applicant has a criminal record.
 So, one may need another police check certificate in a short time if their job role differs from the previous one, especially if you want to work with children or vulnerable groups.

 - Retail/finance industry will not hire an applicant convicted of fraud or theft charges

 - An applicant may not work in the medical field if they are convicted of abuse or domestic violence charges

 - Delivery services or truck driving industries may not hire an applicant if they have PCA or similar offences